huibschoots/huibschoots.github.io/_posts/2013-03-31-misconceptions-about-testing.markdown

 I am not sure if I understand what you are trying to point out here.
 Are you saying that the team is not in control when doing exploratory testing?
 My model above shows that you can be in control when doing exploratory testing when done right.
 Exploratory testing is NOT ad hoc or unstructured when done right.
 If you do it right you will have control!

 <blockquote class="prompt-info">"There is no measure of progress, as testers cannot determine when testing is enough."</blockquote>
 How do we determine how much testing is enough?
 [Stopping heuristics](https://www.developsense.com/articles/2008-02-HowMuchIsEnough.pdf){:target="_blank"} might help here.
 No matter how simple the system is we are building, there are simply to many variables to test everything.
 So testing is about making choices what to test and what not to test.
-Even with a huge amount of automated checks, we can not check/test everything (to understand the difference between testing and checking read this blog post called []"Testing and checking refined"](https://www.satisfice.com/blog/archives/856){:target="_blank"}).
+Even with a huge amount of automated checks, we can not check/test everything (to understand the difference between testing and checking read this blog post called ["Testing and checking refined"](https://www.satisfice.com/blog/archives/856){:target="_blank"}).
 Testing is not about doing X test cases and when they all pass, you are done.
 Testing is providing information for managers to make good decisions.
 And when do managers have enough information to inform their decisions?

 ### Agile testing quadrants